Area

 Prof. Patrick Teuffel

-SRH Berlin University of Applied Sciences Ansys (DE)
+SRH Berlin University of Applied Sciences (DE)

 Prof. Cristina Siligardi